Smartindia Classroom

 Question-2

-Which country was the second largest producer of natural gas in 2008?
+Which of the following world region was the largest producer of natural gas in 2008?

 (A)